 There are Facebook groups dedicated to the build.
 There is a ton of information and help to be found.
 Some of the groups I visit are:

-Pack 01 – Body: Front Fascia, Grilles, GT-R Emblem
+Building the Eaglemoss/IXO R35?
+Start with Pack 01 – Body: Front Fascia, Grilles, GT-R Emblem